 Besides, she has been invited as a member of the judging panel for Language and Literature Book Prize competitions at National and International Levels.
 She has contributed to literary competitions as Member, South East Asia (SEA) Writer Award 2011, 2014, 2015, 2016; Singapore Literature Prize (Tamil Language – Fiction Category), Chief Judge(Tamil Panel), Singapore Literature Prize 2008; Member, Judging Panel, Singapore Literature Prize (2010, 2012).
 She is also a Member of the Singapore Writers’ Festival 2009 Steering Committee; Selection Panel for the MOVING WORDS 2011; Judging Panel, Golden Point Award Competition(Short Story-Tamil)(2009, 2011, 2013); Cultural Medallion and Young Artist Award (Literary Arts) Panel (2014), NAC.

 She has held various key positions at the Singapore Association of Applied Linguistics viz., Treasurer (Oct 2010-Sep 2012); Secretary (Oct 2012-Sep 2016); Exco Member (Oct 2016-to date).
-She is also a Member of the School Advisory Council, Northland Primary (2012-to date) and Vice-Chairman with effect from 2017; Member of the Talent Advisory Board, People’s Association since 2004.
+She is also a Member of the School Advisory Committee, Northland Primary (11 May 2011-to date) and Vice-Chairman with effect from 17 March 2017; Member of the Talent Advisory Board, People’s Association since 2004.